 Concrete authorization implementation

-The FHIR standard doesn’t enforce any authorization mechanism but rather provides several recommendations for protecting the information with an heuristic approach (see “FHIR Security”).
+The FHIR standard doesn’t enforce any authorization mechanism but provides several recommendations for protecting the information with a heuristic approach (see “FHIR Security”).

 The de-facto standard for authorization nowadays is OAuth 2.0.
-It is being used in many FHIR implementations including Smart on FHIR.
-OAuth 2.0 enacts the authorization by using tokens that may be generated at client or server side (self-encoded).
+It is being used in many FHIR implementations, including Smart on FHIR.
+OAuth 2.0 enacts the authorization by using tokens generated at the client or server-side (self-encoded).

-Self-encoded tokens may be difficult to revoke and for that reason it is suggested to give them a short expiration time.
-On the other hand, server-side tokens reduces the overall complexity of the client implementation, offers better security for “keeping the secret” and simplifies the revocation of tokens (see “Revoking Access” at oauth.com).
+Self-encoded tokens may be difficult to revoke, and for that reason, it is suggested to give them a short expiration time.
+On the other hand, server-side tokens reduce the overall complexity of the client implementation, offer better security for “keeping the secret,” and simplify the revocation of tokens (see “Revoking Access” at oauth.com).

-When accessing list of resources (i.e. a list of recent Imaging Study resources), we may get into troubles when applying Consent rules to each record of the list, in order to exclude unauthorized ones.
+When accessing the list of resources (i.e., a list of recent Imaging Study resources), we may get into trouble when applying Consent rules to each record of the list to exclude unauthorized ones.

-Pagination doesn’t help too much, as in the following hypothetical case: A Practitioner requests to see the last 20 Imaging Study records that he/she is authorized to read.
-There is only one valid record per day and the total records surrounding those 20 are 350.
+Pagination doesn’t help too much, as in the following hypothetical case: A Practitioner requests to see the last 20 Imaging Study records that they are authorized to read.
+There is only one valid record per day, and the total records surrounding those 20 are 350.

-In this case, the applications needs to traverse 350 records and apply the Consent-based discrimination logic to each one, before reaching the 20th authorized record.
-This may involve thousands of individual records and the call to a Stored Procedure for each one or even worse, a local procedure, for running the Consent logic for each of the 350 records.
+In this case, the applications need to traverse 350 records and apply the Consent-based discrimination logic to each one before reaching the 20th authorized record.
+This may involve thousands of individual records and the call to a Stored Procedure for each one or, even worse, a local procedure for running the Consent logic for each of the 350 records.

 All this sounds like a very costly operation, just for showing 20 records.

-A brute-force approach may be to maintain a table of each individual actor that is authorized to access each individual resource, rather than evaluating the accessibility on each operation.
-This is similar to a technique called Access Control List and has been applied effectively for file system security, but working only at per-user level rather than per-group.
+A brute-force approach may be to maintain a table of each individual actor authorized to access each individual resource rather than evaluating the accessibility of each operation.
+This is similar to a technique called Access Control List and has been applied effectively for file system security, but it works only at the per-user level rather than per-group.

 A couple of higher-level approaches are Role-based Access Control (RBAC) and Attribute-based Access Control (ABAC).
-The first one heavily relies on pre-defined user roles whilst the second one can be more granular, based on certain conditions or attributes.
-ABAC seems to fit better the FHIR’s Consent paradigm.
+The first one heavily relies on pre-defined user roles, while the second can be more granular, based on certain conditions or attributes.
+ABAC seems to fit better with the FHIR’s Consent paradigm.

-For all the mentioned access-control types, storing per-user access tokens would accelerate the authorization evaluation but will bloat the authorization database significantly.
-On the top of that, it will be crucial to synchronize any change in the Consent record with the table of authorized users including expiration, which may require a permanent monitoring process or ‘daemon’.
+For all the mentioned access-control types, storing per-user access tokens would accelerate the authorization evaluation but would significantly bloat the authorization database.
+On top of that, it will be crucial to synchronize any change in the Consent record with the table of authorized users, including expiration, which may require a permanent monitoring process or ‘daemon.’

-All that said (costly processing versus database bloating and complex processing), one can conclude that it is not convenient to applying Consent rules to lists of resources.
-It may be more efficient to show lists with non-sensible information and perform the rule analysis when opening a specific record.
-The same for the referenced resources.
+All that said (costly processing versus database bloating and complex processing), one can conclude that it is not convenient to apply Consent rules to lists of resources.
+It may be more efficient to show lists with non-sensible information and perform the rule analysis when opening a specific record—the same for the referenced resources.

 A practical approach would be to use the _summary=true parameter in the FHIR search URL.
-It will return limited information regarding each resource participant in the bundle or list, with a caveat: the _summary parameter is oriented to reduce the element count in a response message, specifically those marked with attribute IsSummary=true, but unfortunately several parameters market at summary reveal sensitive information, like the example below:
+It will return limited information regarding each resource participant in the bundle or list, with a caveat: the _summary parameter is oriented to reduce the element count in a response message, specifically those marked with attribute IsSummary=true, but unfortunately, several parameters marked as summary (∑) reveal sensitive information, like the example Patient resource below:

-A software system still have a couple of possibilities for overcoming this situation: either maintain an extra list of sensitive elements, to be removed from summary messages, or build a privacy list from the ground up.
-In both cases, a security layer must traverse all the resources contained in a FHIR message, and remove the sensitive elements.
+A software system still has a couple of possibilities for overcoming this situation: either maintain an extra list of sensitive elements, to be removed from summary messages or build a privacy list from the ground up.
+In both cases, a security layer must traverse all the resources contained in a FHIR message and remove the sensitive elements.